Honestly about the prices

-In the case of a comparison engine Northbound"Rel =" noopener "target =" _ blank "> Northbound you can find interesting information in places as indicated in the picture below.
+In the case of a comparison engine Northbound Information that interests us can be found in the places indicated in the picture below.
 The lack of this information means that the offer does not contain it.

 Gravel and spatter damage insurance - GP

 It is an insurance specific to Iceland and related to the specificity of the country itself and the roads.
 If the car is damaged due to the impact of gravel or rock, your financial liability will be limited only to the amount specified by the insurance.
 When you take out this insurance, the value of your share usually drops to around EUR 100 for basic car models.
 More expensive cars have higher quota limits.